KoalasinTraffic/KoalasinTraffic.github.io/spd/_character/merchant.md

 The merchant will have all their towers sold at a greater value than other characters.
 This is the default character and gives players more leeway in making mistakes.

-Regular sell amount = 80%
+Normal sell amount = 80%

 Merchant sell amount = 90%